-J. Temporary Use of E and P Waste (Produced Water, Rainwater, Drilling, Workover, Completion and Stimulation Fluids) for Hydraulic Fracture a.
-The originating wellsite and the receiving wellsite must have the same operator of record.
+J. Use of E and P Waste (Produced Water, Rainwater, Drilling, Workover, Completion and Stimulation Fluids) for Downhole Well Operations a.
+Nothing in this rule is intended to authorize interstate transfer of E and P Waste between different operators or the intrastate transportation, storage, treatment, use, or disposal of such E and P Waste.

-1. Produced water, rainwater, drilling, workover, completion and stimulation fluids generated at a wellsite (originating wellsite) that are classified as E and P waste may be transported offsite for use in hydraulic fracture stimulation operations at another wellsite (receiving wellsite) provided that the following conditions are met.
+1. Produced water, rainwater, drilling, workover, completion and stimulation fluids generated at a wellsite (originating wellsite) that are classified as E and P Waste as defined in LAC 43:XIX.501 may be transported offsite for use in downhole well operations at another wellsite (receiving wellsite) in accordance with the following provisions.

 b.
-All residual waste generated in the treatment or processing of E and P waste prior to its use in hydraulic fracture stimulation operations must be properly disposed of in accordance with the following:
+All residual waste generated in the treatment or processing of E and P Waste prior to its use in downhole well operations must be properly disposed of in accordance with the following: